EvelynPloetz/Deep-LASI/docs/source/installation.rst

       pip install h5py --force-reinstall

+After successfull installation, restart your MATLAB session.

-Common issues with installing python packages on Windows
+Common issue with installing python packages on Windows
 """"""""""

 You may run into errors regarding access rights when installing packages with pip.
 If your access is denied please make the installation of the Python package a user install by adding the --user option: